 Tanks and bruisers?
 Not a problem.

 Katarina is not afraid of tanks any more, with season 3.
 Tanks are definitely harder to kill, but they can be outplayed with Katarina's built-in kiting abilities, and a few choice items.
 She can run rings around Udyr, unless it is a really good Udyr.
-This item build includes both Liandry's Torment and Rylai's Crystal Scepter, which make for a great kiting build, as well as an anti-tank build.
-The damage increase that Rylai's Crystal Scepter gives to Liandry's Torment makes Katarina effectively a medium-ranged bruiser.
+This item build includes both Liandry's Anguish and Rylai's Crystal Scepter, which make for a great kiting build, as well as an anti-tank build.
+The damage increase that Rylai's Crystal Scepter gives to Liandry's Anguish makes Katarina effectively a medium-ranged bruiser.
 By spamming your Bouncing Blades and Sinister Steel, you can deal alot of damage without bruisers ever touching you.
 This is because Rylai's Crystal Scepter slows the enemies down, while your Sinister Steel grants you a movement speed buff.
 Using this build, you will be playing mind games with your opponents, tricking them into thinking they can get to you, then slowing them down and running out of their range.
 Tanks that stack health will utterly despise these two items combined.

 Tanks that stack magic resist can be dealt with the old-fashioned way.
 Void Staff takes care of them.
 Combining the Anti-health-tank items with the Anti-MR-tank items gives you every advantage you need to kill the enemy tanks.